philwrenzen/workExperienceWeather/readme.md

 * determine the weather type from the weather type code
 * display the weather in the terminal

+This was built in JavaScript using NodeJS but could easily be reproduced in any language.
+The language choice is not important as this is a demonstration of using AI code generation tools and using it to consume real data from the web.

+AI code generation was intended as an enabler for this Work Experience project to get around the differing skill levels that may stop candidates from seeing the benefits of their efforts.

 ## APIs

 These APIs were chosen specifically because they do not require API keys or logins.